-Some of the regulations you have to follow when you fly after the coronavirus (COVID-19) outbreak include following safety guidelines, checking in online, using face masks and checking in your hand luggage.
+Some of the regulations you have to follow when you fly during the coronavirus (COVID-19) outbreak include following safety guidelines, checking in online, using face masks and checking in your hand luggage.
 Airlines have strict protocols in place and powerful air filtration systems (HEPA) on board their planes, so you don’t need to worry about a thing and you can relax while you fly.

 If you are already thinking about your next holiday or getaway, read on!
 Airlines and airport operators have established new safety protocols to ensure the safety of all travellers.
 Here are the main measures in place: